stripe/stripe-react-native/docs/set-up-future-payments.md

 ## Create a Customer before setup

-Create a Customer on you server.
+Create a Customer on your server.

 ## Create a SetupIntent

-Create a SetupIntent on you server.
+Create a SetupIntent on your server.

 ## Collect card details